Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - Another way to manage noise is to replicate a signal through multiple components and then sum their outputs.
 - Since the amplitude of the transmitted signal increases linearly and the amplitude of the noise increases as a square root, the signal-to-noise ratio increases as linear functions grow faster than square root functions (power of one versus power of one-half).
 - However, this is costs a lot of energy as the signal must be duplicated.
-- Symmorphosis: capacities match within a system to avoid waste.
+- *Symmorphosis*: capacities match within a system to avoid waste.
 - E.g. Oxygen flow in the lungs, heart, vessels, and muscle.
 - Despite the advantages of chemical computing, it is slow for signals traveling beyond a few microns.
 Thus the need for speed forces a more expensive option, protein circuits that process information electrically.
 - Electrical current is carried by electrons in silicon but is carried by ions in biology.